 But no matter how much care we took, we interacted with Vietnam’s medical system on an unexpected way.
 The first day we arrived in Can Tho, in Mekong Delta, Eric felt by the pool and needed a stitch on his back-head to stop the bleeding.
 You can’t imagine how shocked and scared I was!
 Luckily we were staying at an awesome hotel and they took great care for us, drove us to the hospital and waited until the whole procedure was over.
 Andrei was impressed by the way the hospital was organised and said all the procedures were conducted the same way as in any other hospital he’ve been before.
 So, preferably not to need any healthcare in Vietnam, but still, if you do, it’s good to know the medical conditions are very good, same as back home.
 Not to mention the final invoice, that was just a bit over 20$, including bandages and disinfectants to use the following days!

 It is very likely that you will need a visa to enter Vietnam.
 But it is more a formality, just a bureaucratic procedure and there’s no issue getting it if you follow all the steps.
-I will write a detailed post about getting the visa for Vietnam, for more information.
+Check our detailed post about how to get the visa for Vietnam, for more information.

 Vietnam is a very poor country, so don’t take it personally if people try to overcharge you.
 Just bear in ming that you should pay 40-60% of the first asked price and stick to your offer.
 With a bit of patience you will get there!
 This is available anywhere, from taxis, to parking fees, guides and souvenir shopping.
 If in doubt, ask at your hotel how much should you pay for what you want.
 Our hosts were always willing to help and gave us the best advice.

 Interaction with locals